Authentication

 - All API traffic uses HTTPS only.
 Spark CLI refuses to send credentials over plain HTTP.

-- Local credential files are created with 0o600 permissions (owner read/write only).
+- Credential files are created with 0o600 permissions (owner read/write only).

 - API keys can be revoked immediately from the dashboard.